STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2021/seminar4/sm04_data_and_dplyr.md

 Now we have four columns, each one corresponding to a variable: the probe name, the gene name, the sample name and the count.

-We can do a lot of stuff with this setup!
+We can do a lot of stuff with this setup\!
 Let’s calculate the mean gene expression per sample.

 ``` r